eskezje/useplatformtick-research/Research.md

 HalpTimerRegister((__int64)v3, &DestinationString, v0);
 HalpTimerAuxiliaryClockEnabled = 1;
 ```
-In the end it ended up responding to the same thing as I showed in the beginning, which is the CPUID.15, which is the ART timer, as the ART post says: "On systems that support ART a new CPUID leaf (0x15) returns parameters
+In the end, it corresponds to what I demonstrated earlier, which is the CPUID.15, which is the ART timer, as the ART post says: "On systems that support ART a new CPUID leaf (0x15) returns parameters
 “m” and “n” such that: TSC_value = (ART_value * m) / n + k [n >= 2]"

 which kind of exactly was the same as as we already explored with this